Regional Scholars Program

 - Automatic consideration for the MTSU Freshman Academic Merit Scholarships (see additional requirements below).

 Students not meeting initial eligibility requirements that feel they should be considered can submit an Appeal Request to the MT One Stop, SSAC 210.
 Examples for an appeal could include a high school within the range but not listed, out-of-date test scores, homeschooled students or transfers who did not submit ACT/SAT scores.
 Test scores not meeting minimum requirements cannot be used as a reason to appeal.

 Students who complete the application for admission to the University by December 1 for the following fall admission will receive the special tuition rate and may qualify for an academic scholarship (see additional requirements below).
 There is no separate application for the Regional Scholars program.

 Students who apply after December 1 but before the start of the term for the following fall admission will receive the special tuition rate but will not be guaranteed an academic scholarship.

 Eligible High Schools

 The following map will provide a reasonable estimate of the area of eligibility of this program, as well as Academic Common Market.

 You can also check your state's list below for a list of eligible high schools outisde of the eight contiguous states.
 If your high school is not listed, please contact us for more details.

-*Homeschooled students living within the 250 mile radius or one of the eight contiguous states must self-identify in order to be reviewed.
+*Homeschooled students living within the 250 mile radius or one of the eight contiguous states must self-identify in order to be reviewed for eligiblity.

 Students who will be joining MTSU in the summer or fall semesters, who apply by the priority deadline, and who meet minimum eligibility requirements for the following awards will be offered the appropriate scholarship as long as funding is available.